How to Automate Customer Service with AI Chatbots (2024)

 - Microsoft Bot Framework: A comprehensive framework for building, testing, and deploying chatbots across various channels.
 It also leverages Azure Cognitive Services for NLP.

 - HubSpot Chatbot Builder: Designed specifically for businesses using HubSpot’s CRM and marketing automation tools.
-It offers a user-friendly interface and integrates seamlessly with HubSpot’s ecosystem.
+It offers a user-friendly interface and integrates with HubSpot’s ecosystem.

 - ManyChat: A popular platform for building chatbots on Facebook Messenger, Instagram, and WhatsApp.
 It offers a visual interface and is relatively easy to use, even for non-technical users.